Optimising the relative entropy under semidefinite constraints: Acknowledgements

 \section{Acknowledgements}

-We thank Mario Berta, Tobias J. Osborne, Hermann Kampermann, Martin Plavala and Zhen-Peng Xu for helpful discussions around the topic.
-We thank Omar Fawzi for pointing us to the reference \cite{Fawzi_2018} from which we took the examples in \autoref{sec:quantum_shannon}.
-GK thanks especially MB for many discussions with hints and possible extensions.
-RS acknowledges support from the Quantum Valley Lower Saxony and the Quantum Frontiers cluster of excellence.
-RS acknowledges financial support from the BMBF projects ATIQ and CBQD. \begin{widetext}
+We thank Mario Berta, Tobias J. Osborne, Hermann Kampermann, Martin Plavala and Zhen-Peng Xu for fruitful discussions.
+We thank Omar Fawzi for pointing us to the reference \cite{Fawzi_2018} from which we took the examples in the supplementary material \autoref{sec:quantum_shannon}.
+We thank Florian Oerke and Felix Golke for spotting several typos in the manuscript.
+GK acknowledges support from the Excellence Cluster - Matter and Light for Quantum Computing (ML4Q).
+GK acknowledges funding by the European Research Council (ERC Grant Agreement No. 948139).
+R.S.\ is supported by the DFG under Germany's Excellence Strategy - EXC-2123 QuantumFrontiers - 390837967 and SFB 1227 (DQ-mat), the Quantum Valley Lower Saxony, and the BMBF projects ATIQ, SEQUIN, QuBRA and CBQD.